Wra7h/SingleDose/README.md

 7. It will ask you for the path to your shellcode, so just type the path and SingleDose will format it and embed it as a byte array in the .cs file.

 ## Example using Triggers:
-Triggers allow you to configure "checks" or conditions to meet before continuing the technique's execution.
-We'll use the `persist` trigger.
+Triggers allow you to configure pre-execution checks or conditions to meet before continuing the technique's execution.
+We'll use the `ProcWatch` trigger.

 1. Complete steps 1-4 of the Basic Usage.
 2. Enter the Triggers menu with: `triggers`